FollowTheProcess/pymechtest/docs/index.md

 pymechtest has a very simple goal: to reduce the amount of time engineers spend munging data after a batch of mechanical testing.

-Here is a quick taste of how easy it is to go from raw data to a tabular summary and a stress-strain plot:
+Here is a quick taste of how easy it is to go from raw data to a gorgeous stress-strain plot:

 ```python
 from pymechtest import Tensile